JockLawrie/GenerateSysimage.jl/README.md

    The input parameters are:
    - `output_directory`.
 The full path of the directory in which output will be stored.
    - `packagelist::Vector{String}`.
 List of package names to be included in the new depot and (optional) sysimage.
+   - `remove_precompiled`.
+If true, remove the `compiled` directory from the new depot.
    - `sysimage_name`.
 One of:

        - `nothing`.
 A custom sysimage will not be built.